What is heat shrink tubing?

 minimum 8mm overlap over any existing insulation or connectors.

-the way of any heat from soldering.
+out of the way of any heat from soldering.

 Tip: Silicone lubricant spray can be applied to wires or cords to guide heat